fadnesscharlie/reading-notes201/class-02.md

 For **definitions**, we want to use the `<dfn></dfn>`.
 This is important for new software that can show definitions as you read something.

 <p>En Example of this would be.
-A <dfn>black hole<dfn> is a region of space hich nothing, not even light, can escape.
+A <dfn>black hole</dfn> is a region of space hich nothing, not even light, can escape.
 Here we use black hole as refernce, and have the definiton behind it.</p>

 ## Address/Author Details